sahmed9833-ug/sofiaa/src/content/experience/ivanti.md

       from: 2019-10-21
       to: 2021-04-04
     - title: Software Engineer
       description: Shifted into a role focused on development for the business's Industrial IoT platform.
-Projects so far include overhauling the orchestration of Docker containers to improve the dev experience, helping migrate to Vue 3, and implementing novel UI features for managing devices at scale.
+Projects included overhauling the orchestration of Docker containers to improve the dev experience, migration to Vue 3, and implementing novel UI features for managing devices at scale.
       tech:
           - Vue.js
           - Tailwind CSS